-Where to find the Business Process Diagram

-Ribbon: Design > Diagram > Insert >

-BPMN x.y > Business Process

-Project Browser Toolbar : New Diagram

-icon > BPMN x.y > Business Process

-Project Browser context menu | Add

-Diagram... > BPMN x.y > Business

-Process

-Usage of the Business Process Diagram

-Business Process diagrams can be used to model the Business Processes in an entire organization or part of an organization.
+Where to find the Business Ribbon: Design > Diagram > Insert > BPMN x.y > Business Process Process Diagram Project Browser Toolbar : New Diagram icon > BPMN x.y > Business Process Project Browser context menu Add Diagram > BPMN x.y > Business Process Usage of the Business Process Diagram Business Process diagrams can be used to model the Business Processes in an entire organization or part of an organization.
 Business Processes can be created to represent the current or future state of the organization at any level of detail from the value chain down to a process performer level.
 A process hierarchy would typically be defined that would set the standards for the number of levels, naming, organization of the processes and more.

-Options for Business Process diagrams can be drawn
+Options for the Business Process Diagram Business Process diagrams can be drawn at different levels of formality, from a Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated diagram making use of many of the markers for Events and Activities to describe complex business processes.
+There is a toolbox that contains a range of elements, relationships and Patterns for creating the models.